VATSALVARSHNEY108/B.O.I.-MARK-2/docs/SIMPLE_CHATBOT_GUIDE.md

 ```
 👤 You: Hello!
 What can you do?

-🤖 VATSAL: Hi!
-I'm VATSAL, your friendly AI assistant.
+🤖 BOI: Hi!
+I'm BOI, your friendly AI assistant.
 I can help you with:
 - Answering questions on any topic
 - Helping with coding and technical problems
 - Writing and creative tasks